akka/akka/akka-docs/src/main/paradox/stream/operators/Source/actorRefWithAck.md

 ## Description

 Materialize an `ActorRef`, sending messages to it will emit them on the stream.
-The actor responds with the provided ack message once the element could be emitted alowing for backpressure from the source.
+The actor responds with the provided ack message once the element could be emitted allowing for backpressure from the source.
 Sending another message before the previous one has been acknowledged will fail the stream.

 @@@div { .callout }